cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 ### Helm Flow:
 * A `pre-install` [chart hook](https://helm.sh/docs/topics/charts_hooks/) will be used to create a job for the Certificate Management Service, that runs before all the Helm chart resources are installed.
-  * This job will only run when `tls.certs.generate.enabled` is set to `true`.
+  * This job will only run when `tls.certs.generator.enabled` is set to `true`.
   * This job will take care of generating all the required certificates.
   * Along with the `pre-install` hook job, serviceAccount, role, and roleBinding will also be created as part of `pre-install` hooks with different `hook-weight` so that the `pre-install` job has sufficient permissions to perform certificate generation.

    | Resource          | Hook-weight   | Order of Installation     |
    |----------------   |-------------  |-----------------------    |